A Guide For New Pet Owners

 What Food And Drinks Are Good For Your Pet?

-- Dry food may be biscuits, pellets or kibble.
+- Dry pet food generally biscuits, pellets or kibble.

-- Wet food generally is chunks of (meat) in jelly, in gravy.
+- Wet pet food generally consists of chunks of (meat) in jelly, in gravy.

 - Raw dog food is often frozen with high meat content.